2010 Korean Grand Prix: Background

-The 2010 Korean Grand Prix was the seventeenth of the nineteen rounds in the 2010 Formula One World Championship and was held at the 5.615 km anti-clockwise Korea International Circuit on 24 October 2010.
+The 2010 Korean Grand Prix was the 17th of the 19th rounds in the 2010 Formula One World Championship and was held at the 5.615 km anti-clockwise Korea International Circuit on 24 October 2010.
 The Grand Prix was contested by twelve teams with two drivers each.
 The teams (also known as constructors) were Red Bull, Mercedes, McLaren, Ferrari, Renault, Williams, Force India, Sauber, Toro Rosso, Lotus, Hispania and Virgin.
 Tyre supplier Bridgestone provided four types of tyres to the race; two dry compounds (soft green-striped "options" and hard "primes") and wet-weather green-lined compounds (intermediate and full wet).

-Before the race, Red Bull driver Mark Webber led the Drivers' Championship with 220 points; he was ahead of Fernando Alonso and Sebastian Vettel, who were tied for second place on 206 points.
+Before the race, Red Bull driver Mark Webber led the World Drivers' Championship with 220 points; he was ahead of Fernando Alonso and Sebastian Vettel, who were tied for second place on 206 points.
 Lewis Hamilton was in fourth with 192 points and Hamilton's teammate Jenson Button was fifth on 189 points.
 Seventy-five points were available for the three remaining races, which meant Hamilton or Button could still win the title.
 Both drivers would mathematically stay in contention if Alonso or Vettel won the race and neither McLaren driver finished in a points-scoring position.
-Red Bull led the Constructors' Championship with 426 points; McLaren and Ferrari were second and third with 381 and 334 points respectively, while Mercedes on 176 points and Renault on 133 contended for fourth place.
-Red Bull, McLaren and Ferrari had so far won races in the previous sixteen rounds of the season.
+Red Bull led the World Constructors' Championship with 426 points; McLaren and Ferrari were second and third with 381 and 334 points respectively, while Mercedes on 176 points and Renault on 133 contended for fourth place.
+Red Bull, McLaren and Ferrari had so far won races in the previous 16 rounds of the season.
 Felipe Massa (twice) and Robert Kubica had finished in second place, and Nico Rosberg, Massa (twice), Kubica (once) had all finished in third.